Persona CLI Guide (Integrated with DOB CLI)

 - Host Validation: Verify host endpoints to prevent command interception.

-.
+This guide ensures you can utilize the persona CLI effectively for secure and controlled remote command execution with dob.
 For additional support, consult the documentation or contact your system administrator.